melbcc/QR-Code-Reader/webapp/README.md

 **Create `service.xxx` user**

 Each scanner should have a different user to access the CiviCRM database.\
-(Follow these instructions)[../doc/NewUserScanner.md] to do so, and remember the user's API key.
+[Follow these instructions](../doc/NewUserScanner.md) to do so, and remember the user's API key.

 In the event one of the scanners is stolen, that user account can be can